 Pinellas County, Florida

-Tell us a bit about yourself.
-What led you to starting your company?
+Tell us a bit about your background.
+What led you to start your company?

 Did you know you always wanted to be an entrepreneur?